syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/Overview.md

 ---
 layout : post
-title : Overview of Syncfusion Segmented control for Xamarin.Forms description : Overview and key features of Segmented control platform : xamarin control : SfSegmentedControl documentation : ug
+title : Overview of Syncfusion Segmented control for Xamarin.Forms description : A quick go through to learn about the Segmented control and the key features available in it. platform : xamarin control : SfSegmentedControl documentation : ug